dd482IT/PNPT-StudyGuide/Enumeration.md

 6. Pass the Ticket
 7. Skeleton key attacks using mimikatz

+NTLM also has a number of attack vectors

 Commands
 ``systeminfo``
 ``wmic qfe get Caption,Description`` - check installed updates